Luzkan/Scala/Tasklist5/README.md

 # **Task #3 b)**

 ## Define public methods for some animals.
-They should allow to create new instances of animals w/ or w/o name.
+They should allow creating new instances of animals w/ or w/o name.

 ```scala
 class Dog(name: String = "Unnamed") extends Animal(name) {